Thomas Day (cabinetmaker): Education and personal life

+Marriage and petitions on behalf of wife

 Thomas Day remained in Milton as a craftsman and achieved success and respect for his skill, and in 1829 he married Aquilla Wilson of Halifax County, Virginia; she, too, was a free Black.
 However, due to the increasingly strict migration laws imposed by the state of North Carolina, Wilson was barred from entering North Carolina.
 Upon hearing of this, the townspeople of Milton beseeched the state General Assembly on Day's behalf to allow Wilson to enter the state and live with her husband, stating that a man of Day's status and skill deserved such respect.
 Even the state Attorney General and lawmaker Romulus Saunders, having been acquainted with Day's craft skill and strong work ethic, testified on his behalf.
 It was Day's social status and his crafting skill that gained him the support of the white Milton community and eventually led to Wilson being granted a waiver to enter the state.
 Day and his wife had three children, Mary Ann, Devereux, and Thomas Jr, who were educated in the North.
 The Day family were also prominent members in the Milton Presbyterian Church, and Aquilla was Day's business partner.
 In the church, Day and his family were highly respected and they worshipped in the white section of the sanctuary; referred to as Mr. Day by church leadership, Day had the rare privilege to host church sessions in his own home as well as to craft the church pews.